BM (singer): Other ventures

 BM serves as a director of the dating show Pop the Balloon or Find Love, hosted by his wife Arlette Amuli.
 The program features a panel of singles who decide whether to continue engaging with a contestant by keeping their balloon intact or "popping" it to indicate disinterest.
 The show airs weekly on YouTube.

 In April 2025, a live adaptation titled Pop The Balloon Live premiered on Netflix, hosted by actress Yvonne Orji.
 BM and Arlette Amuli served as executive producers, alongside Bonnie Biggs, Dan Adler, Ellen Rocamora, and Matt Sharp.

+In March 2026, the couple launched Luv or Pop, a dating app modeled on the balloon-popping concept of their show.
+Rather than swiping between profiles, users keep balloons for potential matches and pop those representing people they are not interested in.
+The app also includes Match Lock, a feature that suspends other conversations when two users choose to pursue their connection exclusively.

 Personal life

 BM married Arlette Amuli, a Congolese-American from Arizona, in 2021, and the couple has one child.